AutodeskGames/stingray-docs/source/interactive_help/getting_started/set_up_project/about_resources.md

 # About resources

 Each {{ProductName}} project is made up of many data files, also known as *resources*.
-Each resource contains a small piece of the game's content, such as a texture or a character definition, that gets loaded into the game at runtime and used according to the gameplay rules you set up in the interactive editor.
+Each resource contains a small piece of your content, such as a 3D model, a texture, or a character definition, that gets loaded into the engine at runtime and used according to the gameplay rules you set up in the interactive editor.

 Some of these resources contain content that you create in other content creation tools, like Maya, 3ds Max, or a texture painting application.
 These kinds of assets you import into your project.
 See the section on ~{ Importing assets }~.